saptak/eg-mcp-server/README.md

 - Check that the binary path is correct and absolute
 - Verify binary is executable: `chmod +x /path/to/egmcp-server`
 - Ensure kubeconfig path exists and is accessible
-- Restart Claude Desktop after configuration changes
+- Restart MCP Client after configuration changes

 #### "Connection refused" to Envoy Gateway
 - Ensure port forwarding is active: `kubectl port-forward ...`